-11. MAINTENANCE GUIDE
+8. MAINTENANCE GUIDE

-1) CHECK AND SUPPLY HYDRAULIC OIL

-Check the hydraulic tank oil level.
-Correct oil level is important for proper system operation.
-Low oil level can cause pump damage.
+CHECK AND SUPPLY HYDRAULIC OIL Check the hydraulic sump tank fluid level.
+Correct fluid level is important for proper system operation.
+Low fluid level can cause pump damage.

-Hydraulic oil expands as its temperature rises.
-Therefore, it is preferable to check the oil level at operating temperature (after approximately 30 minutes of truck operation).
-To check the oil level, first park the truck on a level surface.
+Hydraulic fluid expands as its temperature rises.
+Therefore, it is preferable to check the fluid level at operating temperature (after approximately 30 minutes of truck operation).
+To check the fluid level, first park the truck on a level surface and apply the parking brake.

 Put the mast upright in a vertical position and lower the fork carriage fully down.
 Check the hydraulic oil level.
-Keep the oil level above the LOW mark by adding recommended hydraulic oil only, as required.
+Keep the oil level above the LOW mark by adding recommended hydraulic fluid only, as required.
 Do not overfill.

-Check the condition of the hydraulic oil (age, color or clarity, contamination).
+Check the condition of the hydraulic fluid (age, color or clarity, contamination).
 Change (replace) the oil as necessary.